tpiekarski/dz-utilities/README.md

 ---|---|---
 1.|Rendering Engine|Engines like 3Delight or Nvidia Iray
-2.|Amount of Nodes|Amount of all nodes in scene (at the moment it contains also invisible nodes) 3.|Date|Just the date when the rendering was finished 4.|Duration|The rendering time in seconds
+2.|Amount of Nodes|Amount of all nodes in scene (at the moment it contains also invisible nodes) 3.|Date & Time|Just the date and time when the rendering was started 4.|Duration|The rendering time in seconds

 ![Screenshot of Render Statistics](images/renderstatistics.jpg?raw=true "Screenshot of Render Statistics")